MSF Access Campaign analysis of the MPP Licence Agreement with AbbVie for glecaprevir/pibrentasvir (G/P)

 - Make publicly available disaggregated information of the progress of registration of generic medicines produced under the licence, enabling easier public monitoring and procurement forecasting.

-We recommend that procurers and funders provide sustainable, long-term funding for civil society to challenge patents to improve access to generic HCV treatment in countries who are excluded from the territory of the license.
+We recommend that procurers and funders provide sustainable, long-term funding for civil society to challenge patents to improve access to generic HCV treatment in countries with high HCV prevalence who are excluded from the territory of the license.